sardhara-preet/e-commerce/README.md

 # e-commerce
-add all these files in a folder named 'ecommerce'
+Add all these files in a folder named 'ecommerce'

-run app.js
+Run app.js

-go to http://localhost:3000/home and you are ready to go
+Go to http://localhost:3000/home and you are ready to go